-This dashboard will display up to 10 of your organization's top-trafficked pages with an Overall score below 3, according to the Analytics Dashboards (Beta).
+This dashboard will display up to 10 of your organization's top-trafficked pages with an overall score below 3, according to the Web Analytics Dashboards.

 The content displayed on this dashboard isn’t necessarily content you’ve created or edited, it’s any page where the information in the Organization(s) field matches the organization tied to your user account.